 Panama City Expungement Lawyer

-Many productive, law-abiding individuals have records related to criminal activity.
+Many productive, law-abiding individuals have made mistakes and have records related to criminal activity.
 Broadly defined, criminal records include documentation regarding an arrest, investigation, or court proceeding, or any official record of involvement with a law enforcement agency.
 In many cases, the documents are a matter of public record, meaning that anyone sufficiently motivated may access them.
 Criminal records often contain embarrassing or sensitive information that individuals justifiably would rather not be accessible to the public.
-In some cases, the mere existence of a record can result in damage to your reputation and result in adverse consequences.
+In some cases, the mere existence of a record can result in personal stress, damage to your reputation and result in adverse consequences.

 How expungement can help you